-In the county of Mexico, 50% of students do not have the opportunity to continue their education beyond 6th grade.
+In the country of Mexico, 50% of students do not have the opportunity to continue their education beyond 6th grade.
 Sadly in many cases even prior to that!
+There are several factors that play into low completion rates and often they are interconnected.
 The impact of concentrated poverty on student achievement compounds over time.
-More recent research has shown that a family's exposure to neighborhood poverty over two consecutive generations can reduce a child's cognitive ability by more that half of a standard deviation.
+More recent research has shown that a family's exposure to neighborhood poverty over two consecutive generations can reduce a child's cognitive ability by more than half of a standard deviation.
 Similarly, growing up in a high-poverty neighborhood has been shown to reduce the probability of completing basic or early education in Mexico.
 As with most third world countries, education is not prioritized, as the understanding of its value is obscure to the poor and marginalized.
 Most public schools in the areas we support are rarely open due to local funding.
 In addition, space is often limited in public schools, which forces students to have to travel outside their communities to find larger schools with more capacity.
 Transportation costs increase the financial burden and parents are hesitant to send their children alone on public transportation.

 Our after-school homework clubs were created to support the local communities educational needs.
 Our clubs meet three times a week in the afternoon and offer academic support to each individual child.
 Although distance learning was offered at times during the pandemic, most children didn't have access to computers and were having to obtain lessons on mobile phones.
 Our clubs offer access to wi-fi, computers and other supplies to help support all the kids academic needs.

 MI ESCUELITA (HOMEWORK CLUB)